windbirds/policies/terms.md

 We may have to cancel your tour in case of unusual or unforeseen circumstances outside our control (i.e. casus fortuitus).
 For example, technical problems with the boat or van, government action, war or threat of war, civil strife, terrorist activity, riot, natural or human-made disaster, disease outbreak, or severe weather conditions.
 If we have to cancel a tour/trip due to circumstances beyond our control, we shall refund to you.

+#### Harbour Authority and Official Notices

+Wind Birds Lda may cancel, postpone, or modify tours based on directives from harbour masters, maritime authorities, or other officials.
+This may occur without notice for safety or legal compliance.
+We will try to reschedule or refund according to our policies.
+Wind Birds Lda is not liable for inconveniences or costs resulting from such mandated changes or cancellations.

 #### Trip or Tour Status

-Full and transparent communication is the best way to trust in business.
+Complete and transparent communication is the best way to trust in business.
 All tour status is broadcast via [x.com/windbirds](https://x.com/windbirds).
 As an extra, we will contact you via one of the following means and in this order: a short message (i.e. SMS) to the mobile phone on file or a hotel reception message (i.e. fax or phone call) or by the email supplied during the booking process.

 We advise you that before the tour you check our status website, in the case of apparent bad weather we recommend that you call us +351 917777441 to check to status.